 Project Scope and Requirements

-Clearly defining the requirements and scope of the project will provide a partial understanding of the results you can expect from a particular supplier company.
+Clearly defining the requirements and scope of the project will provide an understanding of the results you can expect from a particular supplier company.

 To do this, you need to:

-Outline the goal: expected results, performance indicators, deadlines, budget
+Outline the goal: expected results, performance indicators, deadlines, and budget;

 Detail all technical requirements: the technologies to be used, the functional capabilities of the product, required quality and security standards;

-Determine the necessary resources: the number of people, their experience level, specialization, etc;
+Determine the necessary resources, including the number of people, their experience level, specialization, etc.

-It is also important to choose a collaboration model, where you need to define the level of control over development and the willingness to share information.
+Choose a collaboration model where you need to define the level of control over development and the willingness to share information.

 Evaluation of Outsourcing and Outstaffing Services

-A reliable provider is key to success!
-Therefore, detailed research and evaluation of companies is critically important.
+A reliable provider is a key to success!
+Therefore, detailed research and evaluation of companies is crucially important.

 Before choosing a reliable developer, you should:

-If possible, contact previous clients to learn about their experience working together;
+Check client reviews on social media and review websites.
+If possible, contact previous clients to learn about their experience working together.

 Contract Terms and Confidentiality